dhondta/python-tinyscript/docs/index.md

 ## Introduction

-Tinyscript aims to quickly prototype scripts or tools by sparing as much lines of code as possible and providing useful base features like preimports and logging.
+Tinyscript aims to quickly prototype scripts or tools by sparing as much lines of code as possible and providing base features (especially useful for debugging or understanding the execution flow) like configured logging, preimports, stepping, timing and so forth.

 The idea is to make creating scripts/tools as easy as this: